 Exercise 4.1 The purpose of this exercise is to take code from a previous exercise and redesign it as a method that takes parameters.
-You should start with a working solution to Exercise 2.2.
+Start with a working solution to Exercise 2.2.

-- 1. Write a method called printAmerican that takes the day, date, month and year as parameters and that displays them in American format. - 2.
+- 1. Write a method called printAmerican that takes the day, date, month, and year as parameters and displays them in American format. - 2.
 Test your method by invoking it from main and passing appropriate arguments.
-The output should look something like this (except that the date might be different):
+The output should look something like this (except the date might be different):